huynguyen1989/me/_posts/2024-04-26-Assignment-For-Front-End-Developer.md

         Server->>Client: Server grants access if response is valid
 ```

-- According to RFC 2617, the following formulas are used to calculate the MD5 hash values:
+- According to `RFC2617`, the following formulas are used to calculate the MD5 hash values:
 ```text
 **A1**